lanmaster53/lanmaster53-src/content/pages/events/pwapt-augusta.md

 ###### Lodging

-There are a variety of lodging accommodations in close proximity to the training location.
+The [DoubleTree Augusta](http://doubletree3.hilton.com/en/hotels/georgia/doubletree-by-hilton-hotel-augusta-AGSDTDT/index.html) is the official hotel of [BSidesAugusta](http://bsidesaugusta.org/).
+However, there are a variety of lodging accommodations in close proximity to the training location.
 Feel free to choose your preference.

 ---